pierwill/ssn2018aarhus/aarhus.rst

    - What kind of structure Cause and effect?
    - COMPAS is a decision tree in prospective view, PERKINS is a decision tree in eternity.

+   This example is about mass incarceration.
+Further on I’ll be talking more in the context of predicting the future and avoiding risk in the rise of *national security surveillance states*.

 ----

 :id: timeline